-3 Identity Management Solution Requirements
+Identity Management Solution Requirements

-3.1 Confidentiality
+1.21 Confidentiality

-The confidentiality requirement in digital identity management solutions pertains to the protection of personal identifiable information (PII) and other sensitive data from unauthorized access, disclosure, or modification.
+The confidentiality requirement in digital identity management solutions pertains to the protection of personal identifiable information (PII) and other sensitive data from unauthorized access or disclosure.

 The solution shall:

 - Provide encryption. - Prohibit the disclosure of on-chain or off-chain information based on defined rules. - Ensure that disclosure rules about user information are made available to users. - Data minimisation